 If you have concerns about the level of noise generated by a licensed venue, such as noise from amplified music, entertainment or patron noise, you can lodge a complaint via the Liquor & Gaming NSW online portal.

 Liquor & Gaming NSW and the NSW Police deal with noise complaints related to entertainment.
 Councils are not responsible for this.
-Please refer to Liquor & Gaming NSW for more information.
+Refer to Liquor & Gaming NSW for more information.

 Councils are no longer responsible for responding to noise complaints related to entertainment noise at licensed premises.